ahtrahddis/ahtrahddis.github.io/source/content/info.md

 &nbsp;
 ## Contact

 If you found a typo or an issue with formatting etc., please consider opening an issue ticket on the relevant repository on my [Github page](https://github.com/ahtrahddis?tab=repositories).
-You can also fork my repo, make the proposed change and push back to me.
+You can also fork my repo, make the proposed change and submit a pull request.

 For any other inquiry, please open a ticket [here](https://github.com/ahtrahddis/ahtrahddis.github.io/issues).